|Author||Wangerek, Louise; Zhang, Xiaomu (Amie); Topfer, Alex; Tuttle, Richard|

 |Source/Publisher||Australian Institute of Health and Welfare|

-© Australian Institute of Health and Welfare 2011 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 3.0 (CC-BY 3.0) licence.
+© Australian Institute of Health and Welfare 2012 This product, excluding the AIHW logo, Commonwealth Coat of Arms, maps identified as being sourced from the Department of Health and Ageing, and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 3.0 (CC-BY 3.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build upon this work.
 However, you must attribute the AIHW as the copyright holder of the work in compliance with our attribution policy available at .
 The full terms and conditions of this licence are available at .
 Enquiries relating to copyright should be addressed to the Head of the Communications, Media and Marketing Unit, Australian Institute of Health and Welfare, GPO Box 570, Canberra ACT 2601.